VeJoTo/eksamen-modul1/README.md

 - **TailwindCSS** - Tailwind CSS is a utility-first CSS framework that enables rapid UI development by providing a comprehensive set of pre-built utility classes for styling HTML elements.
 Use of Tailwind requires installation of Node.js (Javascript).
 - **DaisyUI** - DaisyUI is a component library for Tailwind CSS that enhances development efficiency by offering a collection of customizable UI components built with Tailwind's utility-first approach.
 - **HeroIcon**
+  Open-source SVG icon sets for web projects.
+Clean, versatile designs covering various categories.
+Easy to use, customizable, and lightweight.

-# Prompts used with ChatGPT
+# Important prompts used with ChatGPT

 - How do I change the fonts used for buttons?
 - How would I use a thinner font?